Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Yonaguni Island is Japan’s westernmost inhabited island, known for dramatic cliffs and a simple, traditional village atmosphere.
-Viewpoints are often windy, so hats can fly off easily—using a chin strap or a hood helps you focus on photography.
-With the strong sun, a hat and drinking water are essentials.
+A. Yonaguni Island is Japan’s westernmost inhabited island and is known for its dramatic cliffs and simple village scenery.
+Viewpoints are often very windy, so hats can easily blow away.
+A chin strap or a hood helps keep them in place and lets you focus on taking photos.

-A. The Ferry Yonakuni operates from Ishigaki Port, and about 4 hours is a typical guide.
-Operating days are limited and cancellations can happen due to sea conditions, so if you go by boat, it’s essential to confirm round-trip operating days first and build extra buffer time before and after.
-If you get seasick, getting a good night’s sleep the day before can help.
+A. The Ferry Yonakuni operates from Ishigaki Port to Yonaguni, and the journey takes about 4 hours.
+Sailings are limited and cancellations can happen depending on sea conditions, so if you travel by ferry, it is essential to confirm operating days for both directions first and leave extra room in your schedule.
+Getting a good night’s sleep the day before also helps if you are worried about seasickness.

-A. The island has ups and downs and sightseeing spots are spread out, so a rental car is efficient.
-Gas stations can have shorter hours on some days, so checking where to refuel soon after arrival helps you avoid rushing right before return.
-With the strong sun, a hat and drinking water are essentials.
+A. The island has hills and its sightseeing spots are spread out, so a rental car makes getting around much more efficient.
+Gas stations may have short opening hours on some days, so checking where to refuel soon after arrival can save you stress before returning the car.
+A hat and drinking water are also essential in the strong sun.

 Nearby Recommended Spots